latenitefilms/BRAWToolbox/README.md

 ---

-## Incomplete Features
+## Future Updates

-The below features are not yet available in the latest beta, and will be added in a future release:
+The below features are not yet available in the current release, and will be added at a later date:

 - **Relink Unlinked BRAW Clips within an EVENT** Toolbox
 - **Convert BRAW clips to MOV's within an EVENT** Toolbox